MuvinMurugan/MuvinMurugan/README.md

 <h3> 👨🏻‍💻 About Me </h3>

   - 🔭 I’m currently working as a Software Engineer at TCS
-  - 🌱 I’m currently learning Python and Web Development
+  - 🌱 I’m doing some stuff's on Python and Web Development

 You have finally discovered my Github profile. <br>